MonoidMusician/blog/sources/parser.md

 I have been building this framework for explaining, analyzing, and teaching about LR(1) grammars for a couple months now.
 I hope to turn it into a series of interactive blog posts to explain what parsing is and some approaches we can take to it, most notably [LR(1)](https://en.wikipedia.org/wiki/Canonical_LR_parser) parsing.
-Many notable parser generators like Haskellʼs [Happy](https://www.haskell.org/happy/) and the mainstream [Yacc](https://en.wikipedia.org/wiki/Yacc), [Bison](https://en.wikipedia.org/wiki/GNU_Bison), and [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) use variants of LR(1), modified for efficiency by reducing the number of generated states.
+Many notable parser generators like Haskellʼs [Happy](https://www.haskell.org/happy/) and the mainstream [Yacc](https://en.wikipedia.org/wiki/Yacc), [Bison](https://en.wikipedia.org/wiki/GNU_Bison), and [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) use variants of LR(1), modified for efficiency by reducing the number of generated states.^[Specifically LALR(1) is the most common alternative, and it cuts down on states by merging ones that are the same except for their lookaheads.
+We will not focus on any of those details in this series, most likely.]

+The interactive widgets here will allow you to build and verify your intuition by clicking through examples, because I believe that once you are armed with the basic ideas and the right intuition, you can figure out the rest of details for yourself.

+Alternatively, it can serve as a playground to test out hypotheses about grammars, see exactly where things go wrong when conflicts occur, and what to do to fix those errors.^[Have you ever had to debug a Happy grammar by opening up the [`.info`](https://www.haskell.org/happy/doc/html/sec-invoking.html) file?
+Itʼs overwhelming!]

 My real goal is to show you how intuitive LR(1) parsing can be!
 Thatʼs right, thereʼs nothing too advanced or magical going on, just some intuitive ideas carried to their logical conclusions.
 I used to be scared of parser generators, but once I was introduced to them I followed this approach to understand them for myself and I hope to share that with you.

-Armed with the basic ideas and the right intuition I believe youʼll be well prepared to figure out the details for yourself.
-The interactive widgets here will allow you to build and verify your intuition.

 As (functional) programmers, weʼre used to learning topics in terms of the appropriate datatypes and operations for the job, and thatʼs what I will go through for you here.
 Hint: weʼll use a lot of monoids!